JuliaKit/Kitten.jl/README.md

 ## Extractors

-Kernel comes with several built-in extractors designed to reduce the amount of boilerplate required to serialize inputs to your handler functions.
+Kitten comes with several built-in extractors designed to reduce the amount of boilerplate required to serialize inputs to your handler functions.
 By simply defining a struct and specifying the data source, these extractors streamline the process of data ingestion & validation through a uniform api.

 - The serialized data is accessible through the `payload` property
 - Can be used alongside other parameters and extractors
 - Default values can be assigned when defined with the `@kwdef` macro
 - Includes both global and local validators
 - Struct definitions can be deeply nested

 Supported Extractors:

 - `Path` - extracts from path parameters
 - `Query` - extracts from query parameters,
 - `Header` - extracts from request headers
 - `Form` - extracts form data from the request body
 - `Body` - serializes the entire request body to a given type (String, Float64, etc..)
 - `ProtoBuffer` - extracts the `ProtoBuf` message from the request body (available through a package extension)
 - `Json` - extracts json from the request body
 - `JsonFragment` - extracts a "fragment" of the json body using the parameter name to identify and extract the corresponding top-level key

 #### Using Extractors & Parameters